reinier/reinierladan.nl/src/contact.md

 # Contact Reinier Ladan

 Call me if you need to discuss something that absolutely cannot wait.
-For everything else I prefer e-mail or Whatsapp/iMessage.
+For everything else I prefer e-mail or a message.

 - Email: **reinier@ladan.email**
-- Call, WhatsApp, iMessage, Telegram: **+31624872725**
+- Call, iMessage and Signal: **+31624872725**
 - You can use **Dutch or English** to contact me

 ## Business info